The 20 Best Hemolytic Transfusion Reaction Doctors Near Me in Maryland, US

 English

 Karen Carroll is an Infectious Disease provider in Baltimore, Maryland.
 Dr. Carroll is rated as an Experienced provider by MediFind in the treatment of Hemolytic Transfusion Reaction.
-Her top areas of expertise are Methicillin-Resistant Staphylococcus Aureus (MRSA), Sepsis, Pneumonia, Meningitis, and Bone Marrow Aspiration.
-Dr. Carroll is currently accepting new patients.
+Her top areas of expertise are Methicillin-Resistant Staphylococcus Aureus (MRSA), Sepsis, Pneumonia, and Meningitis.

 Experienced in Hemolytic Transfusion Reaction